cms-opendata-workshop/workshop-lesson-root/_episodes/02-get-root.md

 You can get ROOT via CVMFS through the LCG releases.
 All information about the releases and contained packages can be found at [http://lcginfo.cern.ch](http://lcginfo.cern.ch).

-The following setup line works in the SLC6 shell open data VM and Docker container.
-If executed, you will get a pre-install ROOT setup.
+The following setup line works in the SLC6 shell and the "Outer shell" (SLC7) of the open data VM.
+It also works in the SLC6 Docker container, if you mounted `cvfms` according to [these instructions](https://cms-opendata-workshop.github.io/workshop-lesson-docker-preexercises/04-cvmfs-and-brilcalc/index.html).
+If the command is executed, you will get a pre-built ROOT setup ready to use:

 ```bash
 source /cvmfs/sft.cern.ch/lcg/views/LCG_95/x86_64-slc6-gcc8-opt/setup.sh
 ```
-Note the platform and compiler dependent information in the path, which have to be adjusted based on your system.
-The available combinations are shown on the website.

-One drawback of this is that it will be a little slow.
-So, if you prefer and feel comfortable playing around, it would faster if you installed ROOT locally (following the options below).
+One drawback of this way of accessing ROOT is that it will be a little slow.
+So, if you prefer and feel comfortable playing around, it would be faster if you installed ROOT locally (following the options below).

 ## Conda